openembedded/meta-openembedded/README.md

 Collection of layers for the OE-core universe

-Main layer maintainer: Armin Kuster <akuster808@gmail.com>
+Main layer maintainer: Gyorgy Sarvari <skandigraun@gmail.com>

 This repository is a collection of layers to suppliment OE-Core with additional packages, Each layer have designated maintainer